 Each time you do a series of slow pull-ups, you might try to hold each pull-up for a little longer.
 Each time you do a series of fast pull-ups try to do more.
 You should exercise your pelvic floor 3 times a day.

 Once you have identified the correct muscles and have mastered the exercises, you should be able to do them in any position without anyone noticing.
-You could try and get into the habit of doing the exercises every time you do something else that you do regularly for example; every time you clean your teeth or every time you work at the kitchen sink.
-However, especially when you first start to practice these exercises correctly, you will need to be able to concentrate fully on doing them so ideally try to set aside a quiet time to do them - they don't takelong!
+You could try and get into the habit of doing the exercises every time you do something else that you do regularly for example; every time you clean your teeth.

+However, especially when you first start to practise these exercises correctly, you will need to be able to concentrate fully on doing them so ideally try to set aside a quiet time to do them - they don't take long!